Nonperturbative Dyson-Schwinger equation approach to strongly interacting Dirac fermion systems: Introduction

-When the Coulomb interaction or the fermion-phonon interaction falls in the strong-coupling regime, the weak-coupling expansion method becomes invalid.
-The validity of $1/N$ expansion \cite{Gonzalez94, Son07, Elias11, Hofmann14, Throckmorton15, Khveshchenko01, Gorbar02, Liu09, Gamayun09, WangLiu12, WangLiu14, Wangmit17, Carrington16, Carrington18} is also questionable since the physical flavor is usually $N=2$ in realistic Dirac semimetals.
-While large scale QMC and other numerical methods, such as dynamical mean field theory (DMFT), can be applied to investigate on-site interactions, their capability of accessing the strong-coupling regime of long-range interactions \cite{Armour10, Buividovich12, Ulybyshev13, Tupitsyn17, Tang18, Drut09A} is in doubt.
-It is of paramount importance to look for a more powerful non-perturbative method to handle strong couplings.
+When the Coulomb interaction or the fermion-phonon interaction is strong, the weak-coupling perturbation theory becomes invalid.
+The validity of $1/N$ expansion is also questionable since the physical flavor is usually $N=2$ in realistic Dirac semimetals.
+Although large-scale QMC simulation \cite{Armour10, Buividovich12, Ulybyshev13, Tupitsyn17, Tang18, Drut09A} and other numerical methods, such as dynamical mean field theory (DMFT) \cite{DMFT}, can be applied to investigate on-site interactions, their capability of accessing the strong-coupling regime of long-range interactions is in doubt.
+It is urgent to seek a more powerful non-perturbative method to handle strong couplings.

-In a recent preprint \cite{Liu19}, the authors have developed a non-perturbative Dyson-Schwinger (DS) equation approach to investigate the superconductivity mediated by electron-phonon interaction in metals with finite Fermi surface.
-This approach has gone beyond conventional Migdal-Eliashberg (ME) theory \cite{Migdal, Eliashberg}.
+In a recent publication \cite{Liu19}, the authors have developed a non-perturbative Dyson-Schwinger (DS) equation approach to investigate the superconductivity mediated by electron-phonon interaction in metals with finite Fermi surface.
+This approach goes beyond the conventional Migdal-Eliashberg (ME) theory \cite{Migdal, Eliashberg}.
 A significant advance achieved in Ref.~\cite{Liu19} is that, the full electron-phonon vertex function can be completely determined by solving two coupled Ward-Takahashi identities (WTIs) derived rigorously from global U(1) symmetries.
 Making use of this result, it is shown in Ref.~\cite{Liu19} that the DS equation of fully renormalized fermion propagator is self-closed and can be efficiently solved by numerical tools.
-In distinction to weak-coupling expansion theory, the DS equation approach does not involve any small expansion parameter and is reliable even in the strong coupling regimes.
-The widely used QMC simulations suffer from fermion-sign problem and become inadequate at low temperatures.
-DMFT \cite{DMFT} ignores long-range correlations and fails to describe low-dimensional systems.
+In distinction to the method of weak-coupling expansion, the DS equation approach does not involve any small expansion parameter and is reliable even in the strong coupling regime.
+The widely used QMC simulations suffer from the fermion-sign problem and become inadequate at low temperatures.
+DMFT \cite{DMFT} ignores long-range correlations and breaks down in low-dimensional systems.
 By comparison, our DS equation approach is applicable to all temperatures and all (physically meaningful) spatial dimensions, and works well for both short- and long-range interactions.